-The Triangle UXPA is proud to announce its first official mentorship program, where we match UX industry professionals with newcomers to the field, students, and anyone interested in being mentored.
+The Triangle UXPA's mentorship program is where we match UX industry professionals with newcomers to the field, students, and anyone interested in being mentored.

 The mentor-mentee relationship can take a variety of forms.
 A mentor may provide career guidance, offer suggestions or directions on work-related issues, provide feedback on the mentee’s work, help with educational resources, etc.

 We ask that both mentors and mentees please fill out a brief questionnaire to participate in the Mentoring Program.
 After you complete the questionnaire, we will reach out to you.

 Once you have established a mentor-mentee relationship, use our Mentoring Agreement & Guidelines to help you outline goals and set boundaries.

 Level of commitment: It is essential that both parties have a realistic sense of the time commitment that each expects from the other before they begin to work together.

 Shared areas of interest: The mentee’s skills and experience levels will vary, as well as his or her interests and goals.
 The mentor should discuss areas of interest with the mentee before working with him or her.

 Open, two-way communication: Both mentor and mentee should be active partners in the relationship, and both should feel free to discuss the progress of the relationship.

 Mentoring is a personal relationship; as in any relationship, it can take time to develop.
 Getting to know a person is a gradual process.
 Keep a positive attitude and keep communication open.